-After coordination work, students works on drum beats, usually involving three parts(hi-hat, snare, and bass drum).
+After coordination work, students work on drum beats, usually involving three parts(hi-hat, snare, and bass drum).
 Once the student can play the beat steadily and repeatedly, we add a fill to the beat.
 This introduces the idea of soloing on the drums and using the rudiments we learned in Stick Control.

-(Older students just double or triple the amount of time spent on each subject):
+(Older students just double or triple the amount of time spent on each component)

 Stick Control (Hand work) - 5 min